Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware

 \subsection{Measuring \texorpdfstring{$X$}{X}-stabilisers on an infinite planar square-grid}

-Recall that the following circuit measures an $X$-stabiliser on data qubits $\{Q_1,Q_2,\dots, Q_w\}$ by using an ancilla qubit $A$ (see e.g. \cite{Nielsen_Chuang_2010} or \cite[Section 2]{TangledSchedules}): initialise qubit $A$ in the $|+\rangle$ state, apply the $\CX(A,Q_1), \dots, \CX(A,Q_w)$ gates in this order, and finally measure qubit $A$ in the $X$ basis.
-This measurement outcome on qubit $A$ corresponds to the $\prod_{j=1}^w X_{Q_j}$ stabiliser measurement.
-Denote the circuit defined this way by $\mathcal{M}(X; A; Q_1,Q_2,\dots, Q_w)$, which is often called a syndrome extraction circuit.
-Note that the ordering of the data qubits in this circuit fixes the schedule of the stabiliser, i.e. the order in which entangling gates are applied.
+The goal of this subsection is to construct circuits on $\Z^2$ that measure an infinite set of $X$-stabilisers using CXSWAP gates.
+Recall that the following circuit measures an $X$-stabiliser on data qubits $\{Q_1,Q_2,\dots, Q_\ell\}$ by using an ancilla qubit $A$ and CX gates (see e.g. \cite{Nielsen_Chuang_2010,Mac-morphing-2} or \cite[Section 2]{TangledSchedules}): initialise qubit $A$ in the $|+\rangle$ state, apply the gates $\CX(A,Q_1), \dots, \CX(A,Q_\ell)$ in this order, and finally measure qubit $A$ in the $X$ basis.
+This measurement outcome on qubit $A$ corresponds to the $\prod_{j=1}^\ell X_{Q_j}$ stabiliser measurement.
+Denote the circuit defined this way by $\mathcal{M}(X; A; Q_1,Q_2,\dots, Q_\ell)$, which is often called the standard, or ``bare-ancilla'', syndrome extraction circuit to measure the stabiliser $\prod_{j=1}^\ell X_{Q_j}$.
+Note that the ordering of the data qubits in this circuit fixes the schedule of the stabiliser, i.e. the order in which the entangling gates are applied.

 Assume we have a collection of such syndrome extraction circuits that each measure an $X$-stabiliser on some data qubits.
 Suppose further that these circuits use ancilla qubits that are different from each other and also from all data qubits.
 It is well-known that executing these circuits simultaneously gives a syndrome extraction circuit that measures all the $X$-stabilisers simultaneously and independently, provided that no qubit appears in the same layer twice.
 A crucial assumption here is that all the stabilisers are of the same type, $X$ (we will consider the more general case in the next subsection).